Color hair after perm

 Sights of frizzed, fried and falling hair can cause your worst fears if you are about to get your hair permed and dyed the same day – regardless of whether your “perm” is a permanent wave or a permanent relaxing technique.
-Set your movie makeover imagination aside for the moment – you just cannot complete hair change in a single day and not destroy your hair entirely, except if you’re prepared to go with no permanent dye.
+Set your movie makeover imagination aside for the moment – you just cannot complete a hair change in a single day and not destroy your hair entirely, except if you’re prepared to go with no permanent dye.

 So how long do I need to wait?